menaaziz27/Zero-to-one/README.md

 - [] law deft roadmap mn gher topics w 7awelt a3mlha access hy3ml error
 - [] in user profile if the user added his information i should render them in a section maybe underneath the skills section
 - [] messages page responsive layout fix
+- [] likes active class need to be fixed